kamilkisiela/apollo-angular/docs/source/basics/queries.md

 One of our core values is "it's just GraphQL".
 When using Apollo Client, you don't have to learn anything special about the query syntax, since everything is just standard GraphQL.
-Anything you can type into the GraphiQL query IDE, you can also put into your Apollo Client code.
+Anything you can type into the GraphQL query IDE, you can also put into your Apollo Client code.

 <h2 id="basics">Basic Queries</h2>